jamie-jjd/figiss/README.md

 The FIGISS index is a full-text self-index capable of counting the occurrences of patterns.
 The index is the FM index built upon the Burrows-Wheeler transform on the right hand side of the start symbol of a grammar.
-In our case, this grammar (see the refernces) is based on the SA-IS algorithm, but it can be exchanged with other grammars that have locally consistent properties.
+In our case, this grammar (see the references) is based on the SA-IS algorithm, but it can be exchanged with other grammars that have locally consistent properties.

 ## Usage

-### 🚀 Prequisites
+### 🚀 Prerequisites

 To compile this project, you need the following tools: